jimasp/behave-vsc/README.md

 ### How test runs work:

+- The python path is obtained via the `ms-python.python` extension (exported settings) and is read before each run, so it is kept in sync with your project.

 - When running all tests _and_ the "RunAllAsOne" extension setting is enabled (the default), it runs this command:
 `python -m behave`